Labels for SV integral membrane proteins are localized at the Golgi complex in the soma and sorted into vesicular structures in axon

-Notably, clusters of vesicles of uniform diameter of ~40 nm were also labeled in axons (Fig. 1d; circled area in Fig. 2c) at very high labeling densities (Table 1).
-These vesicle clusters resemble synaptic vesicles (SV) clusters in the presynaptic terminals , and are termed “clusters of SV-like vesicles” here.
-The number of vesicles in these clusters ranged from 4-30 in single sections; examples from small and larger clusters are illustrated in Fig. 3.
-Interestingly, clathrin-coated vesicles were often present near these SV-like vesicle clusters (arrows in Fig. 3c), suggesting endocytoses .
+Notably, clusters of vesicles of uniform size at ~40 nm were also labeled in axons (Fig. 1d; circled area in Fig. 2c).
+These vesicle clusters resemble synaptic vesicles (SV) clusters in the presynaptic terminals , and are termed as “clusters of SV-like vesicles” here.
+The number of vesicles in these clusters ranged from 4–30 in single sections, and a few examples from small to larger clusters are illustrated in Fig. 3.
+Interestingly, clathrin-coated vesicles were often present near these SV-like vesicle clusters (arrows in Fig. 3c), indicating occurrence of endocytoses .

-Multivesicular bodies (MVB, open arrows in Fig. 2b; Additional File 2c; Additional File 4, section # 4 & 5), which are considered late endosomes en route to fuse with lysosome , were often present among the labeled aggregates of vesicles/vacuoles.
+Multivesicular bodies (MVB, open arrows in Fig. 2b; Additional File 2c; Additional File 4, section # 4 & 5), which are classified as late endosome that may be en route to fuse with lysosome , were often present among the labeled aggregates of vesicles/vacuoles.
 However, the great majority of these MVBs were not labeled for SV integral membrane proteins.
 Notably, no late stage lysosomes, such as lipofuscin bodies or vacuoles containing multilamellar structures or electron dense material , were observed in the vicinity of labeled SV protein transport aggregates.

 Labels for two other SV integral membrane proteins, VAMP/synaptobrevin and synaptotagmin, were also localized at the Golgi complex (images not shown), and at individual and aggregated vesicles/vacuoles in the axons (Additional File 2c, d).
 Thus, the four SV integral membrane proteins studied here had similar distribution patterns in soma and in axon.
 However, the present preembedding immunogold labeling method does not allow double labeling, and thus, cannot determine whether these four proteins are colocalized in the same vesicle/vacuoles.
 Notably, not all vesicles/vacuoles were labeled even when they were in the vicinity of the labeled aggregates (boxed area in Figs.1b, 2c and Additional File 2).

-Labels for SV-associated proteins are cytosolic in soma and become associated with clusters of SV-like vesicles in axon
+Labels for SV-associated proteins are cytosolic in soma and become associated with SV clusters in axon

-In contrast to labels for SV integral membrane proteins, labels for two SV-associated proteins, synapsin I and a-synuclein, were not concentrated at the Golgi complex (Figs. 5a & 6a) in the soma, but dispersed in cytoplasm, not associated with any membranous structures.
-The density of label at the Golgi complex was ~ 33-40% of that of the cytoplasm (Table 1), and probably represent background noise of immunogold labeling.
-The synapsin I antibody used here produced better labeling efficiency than the a-synuclein antibody, and thus, generated more detailed observations here.
+In contrast to labels for SV integral membrane proteins, labels for two SV-associated proteins, synapsin I and -synuclein, were not localized at the Golgi complex (Figs. 5a & 6a) in the soma, but dispersed in cytoplasm, not associated with any membranous structures.
+The synapsin I antibody used here produced better labeling efficiency than the -synuclein antibody, and thus, generated more detailed observations here.

-In mature synapses, labels for synapsin I and a-synuclein are localized to clusters of SVs in the presynaptic terminals .
-Here in young neuronal cultures before robust synaptogenesis occurs, most labels for synapsin I and a -synuclein were cytosolic in somas and axons, but became concentrated on clusters of SV-like vesicles in axons (arrow in Figs. 5b & 6b; Table 1).
+In mature synapses, labels for synapsin I and -synuclein are localized to clusters of SVs in the presynaptic terminals .
+Here in young neuronal cultures before robust synaptogenesis occurs, most labels for synapsin I and -synuclein were cytosolic in somas and axons, but became concentrated on clusters of SV-like vesicles in axons (arrow in Figs. 5b & 6b).
 However, no other membranous structures, such as tubular or pleomorphic vacuoles were conspicuously labeled for synapsin I in the axons.
-Thus, it appears that synapsin I only become intensely associate with clusters of SV-like vesicles, consistent with the notion that synapsin I plays a role in clustering the SV vesicles .
+Thus, other than being colocalized in SV-like vesicles, the distribution of labels for SV-associated proteins were very different from those of the SV integral membrane proteins.